wrought/wireless-networking-in-the-developing-world/wndw.md

--   •it is based on proven, robust, encryption protocols (SSL and RSA)
+-   it is based on proven, robust, encryption protocols (SSL and RSA)

--   •it is relatively easy to configure.
+-   it is relatively easy to configure.
 It functions across many different platforms

--   •it is well-documented.
+-   it is well-documented.
 An Open-Source "Community" version is maintained in addition to a for-pay commercial version.